Bonbisu/fleet-site/README.md

 - `5`

 ##### 2. Variable expression
-Characteres that can stores values.
+Characters that can stores values.
 Ex:
 - `a`
 - `b`